 Yes!
 You decide which emails remain in your inbox and which are moved to the #Slimbox folder and sent to you in the daily summary.
 If Slimbox detects new clutter, it will ask you to decide if you want to keep it in your inbox.

-No. Slimbox simply moves those subscription messages into the #Slimbox folder that is automatically created for you, so those messages are easily accessible at any time — they are just out of your way and presented to you in a single daily email.
+No. Slimbox simply moves designated subscription messages into the #Slimbox folder that is automatically created for you, so those messages are easily accessible at any time — they are just out of your way and presented to you in a single daily email.
 Indeed, Slimbox cannot delete your email at all; it simply moves email out of your inbox.

 Yes.
 Slimbox doesn’t touch your existing filters.
 Your inbox will continue to work smoothly as it always has.
 The only difference is that your clutter messages will also be labeled #Slimbox and moved out of your way.